Position: Operations Supervisor

 - Working in cooperation with the other divisional office supervisors, assist the Clerk and Chief Deputy in defining and creating long- and short-term goals regarding the efficient functioning of the divisional office.

 - Serve on the court’s Quality Control Committee.

 - Provide and model a strong customer service ethic in assisting judges, staff, the bar and the public with procedural and operational questions.

 - Advise attorneys on procedural matters related to the electronic filing of pleadings.

 - Abide by the Code of Conduct for Judicial Employees.
 Maintain court confidentiality and handle confidential and sensitive information appropriately.
 Demonstrate sound ethics and good judgment at all times.

-- Have specialized experience that included progressively responsible administrative, technical, professional, supervisory or managerial experience that provided an opportunity to gain:
+Have specialized experience, including progressively responsible administrative, technical, professional, supervisory or managerial experience, that provided an opportunity to gain:

-- Have at least one year of experience at or equivalent to CL 25 or CL 26.
+• Have at least one year of experience at or equivalent to CL 25.

-- Ability to learn and understand CM/ECF, CHAP, CMA, report development and design, DQA principles and practices.
+• Ability to learn and understand CM/ECF (electronic case management system), CHAP (calendar application), CMA (workload distribution/management application), report development and design, DQA principles and practices.

 CONDITIONS FOR EMPLOYMENT: